-Gorgeous white church that sits on a tiny cobbled square surrounded by colorful flags and blooming flowers.
+PANACHRA CHURCH Gorgeous white church that sits on a tiny cobbled square surrounded by colorful flags and blooming flowers.
 (LOCATION: Panachrantou, Mykonos)⠀

 This is the most photographed church on the island, so arrive early to experience the charm of Paraportiani without crowds of tourists.
 The white rocky church looks like something out of the Flintstone's, and it's actually several churches combines to look like one single rocky structure.
-(LOCATION: Kastro-Paralia, Mykonos Town)
+(LOCATION: Kastro-Paralia, Mykonos Town) SALT & SUGAR

 Blue cushions and white tables line a picturesque stone alleyway, but I think the charming restaurant decor is only out during high season.
 (ADDRESS: End of Matoyani Street, Mykonos Town; Phone: +30 2289 027462)

-WHERE TO STAY ON MYKONOS
+PLACES TO STAY ON MYKONOS

 It's an Insta-famous hotel, and if you're willing to splurge, it's worth the stay.
 Cavo Tagoo is home to 83 upscale units, a mix of rooms, suites and villas that have been beautifully designed for the luxury traveler.
 Like most hotels in Greece, Cavo Tagoo embraces minimalist interiors with white and neutral tones, but they do it particularly well here.
 The property frequently houses celebrities and social influencers, as it's become a bucket list experience when traveling to Mykonos.
 The resort pools have become a destination, but it should be noted that the Instafamous cave pools, heart-shaped pool and saltwater infinity pool are all located inside private suites and villas (only those guests have access to them).
 Cavo Tagoo is located just outside of Mykonos Town, and the property provides free shuttle service for guests.
 (LOCATION: Mykonos Town; PHONE: +30 2289 020100)